Mountain hare

 The Mountain hare at a glance

-Threats: Widely persecuted by game keepers for eating heather intended for grouse and as possible route for transmission of louping ill (encephalomyelitis) in grouse, a viral disease spread by ticks.
-Listed on Annexe V of EC 1992 Habitats Directive (EC 92/43EEC), which restricts methods of capture.
-More protection offered in Ireland under Irish Wildlife Act (1976) and Northern Ireland under Special Protection Order (2004).
-Hunting Act (2004) in UK prohibits coursing (chasing with dogs), although this remains a popular pursuit in some areas.
-UK population may be ca. 400,000: 350,000 in Scotland and declining, worst in west; 10,000 in England; 40,000 in Ireland (perhaps almost 100,000?).
+Threats: Widely persecuted for damage to forestry, and occasionally crops, as well as by game keepers both for eating heather intended for gamebirds and as possible route for transmission of louping ill (encephalomyelitis) to grouse.
+Mountain hares are listed on Annexe V of EC 1992 Habitats Directive (EC 92/43EEC), which restricts methods of capture but offers no significant protection in Britain.
+More protection is afforded in Ireland under the Irish Wildlife Act (1976) and Northern Ireland under the Special Protection Order (2004).
+The Hunting Act (2004) prohibits coursing (chasing with dogs) in England and Wales, although this remains a popular pursuit in some areas.
+The UK population has been estimated at between 526,000 and 81,000; likely around 135,000.
+The recent (2018) Mammal Red List produced by The Mammal Society lists the species as Vulnerable in England and Near Threatened in Scotland, while the IUCN considers it of Least Concern globally.

 Mountain hare in detail